LucasRakotomalala/karma-allure2-reporter/README.md

     allureReporter: {
       customOptions: {
         projectLanguage: 'javascript', // by default 'javascript'
-        testFramework: 'jasmine' // by default 'jasmine'
+        testFramework: 'jasmine', // by default 'jasmine'
-      }
+        parentSuitePrefix: '' // by default it is an empty string }
     }
   });